When Baltimore’s Police Board Was Sent to Prison

 Written by Matthew Page Andrews

 General Cadwallader was replaced in charge of what was essentially the military district of Annapolis and Baltimore in the early part of June 1861 by Maj.
 Gen. N. P. Banks.
 General Cadwallader, according to the extremists who were at the time pushing for the continuation of the war, was too indulgent with Baltimore's "disloyal" residents.
 They also stated that Baltimore was a "hotbed of treason" and that the majority of people there were sympathetic toward the South, if not actively prepared to overthrow the government.
 A second St. Bartholomew would immediately follow if the 5000 muskets currently bursting around Baltimore were removed, according to The New York Tribune, which was likely the most widely read newspaper at the time.
-Officers of a passing regiment once forbade their soldiers from drinking any water handed to them by locals out of concern that it might have been purposely tainted by "Rebel" sympathizers.
+Once, officers of a passing regiment forbade their soldiers from drinking any water that locals offered them out of concern that "Rebel" sympathizers might have tainted it on purpose.
 Such was Baltimore's national reputation as a result of the political press of the time.

 One of the officers in the regular Army was General Cadwallader.
-The decision to completely abolish civil law was made by General Banks, a civilian appointed to a military command, which seemed revolting to Cadwallader but was welcomed by Banks.
+Cadwallader found General Banks' decision to completely abolish civil law revolting, but Banks welcomed it.
 Gen. Banks used informants and spies after being given command in Baltimore to entrap "disloyal" civilians, taking note of individuals who were outspokenly opposing the war and coercing those suspected of harboring Southern sympathizers into sharing their views.

 While opposing the war in the heat of April's excitement, Governor Hicks eventually saved himself by submitting completely to federal authority.
 The rest of the Maryland leaders were marked men, with a few notable exceptions.
 As an example of this, it should be noted that Chief Justice Taney told Mayor Brown in May 1861 that his [the mayor's] time would come and that his activities were then being closely watched because he was aware that his own arrest had been considered.